Atlantic slave trade: 16th, 17th, and 18th centuries

+In 1562, John Hawkins initiated the English slave trade when he sailed as far south on the Guinea coast as Sierra Leone, and according to Hakluyt captured 300 Africans that he transported across the Atlantic to Hispaniola.
+In 1564, he repeated the voyage, this time using one of the largest ships in Queen Elizabeth's navy, the dry rot-riddled Jesus of Lübeck, and realised a good profit.
+He sailed on a third voyage in 1567, which, although it ended in disaster with only 15 or so survivors among a crew of 408, was a financial success, with nearly all its treasure of gold, silver, and pearls arriving safely in Plymouth.

-Around 1560, the Portuguese began a regular slave trade to Brazil.
+Around 1560, the Portuguese began a slave trade to Brazil.
 From 1580 until 1640, Portugal was temporarily united with Spain in the Iberian Union.
 Most Portuguese contractors who obtained the asiento between 1580 and 1640 were conversos.
 For Portuguese merchants, many of whom were "New Christians" or their descendants, the union of crowns presented commercial opportunities in the slave trade to Spanish America.
+Portuguese New Christians increasingly allied themselves with the Jewish merchants who dominated the slave trade in Dutch Brazil.